 People with bulimia rarely have to go to the hospital, unless they:

-Most often, a stepped approach is used for patients with bulimia.
+Most often, a stepped approach is used to treat bulimia.
 Treatment depends on how severe the bulimia is, and the person's response to treatments:

 People may drop out of programs if they have unrealistic hopes of being "cured" by therapy alone.
 Before a program begins, you should know that:

 Bulimia is a long-term illness.
 Many people will still have some symptoms, even with treatment.

 People with fewer medical complications of bulimia and those willing and able to take part in therapy have a better chance of recovery.

 Bulimia can be dangerous.
-It may lead to serious medical complications over time.
-For example, vomiting over and over puts stomach acid in the esophagus (the tube from the mouth to the stomach).
-This can permanently damage this area.
+It may lead to serious health problems over time.
+For example, vomiting over and over puts stomach acid in the esophagus (the tube that moves food from the mouth to the stomach).
+This can lead to permanent damage of this area.

 When to Contact a Medical Professional